jpakkane/chapterizer/readme.md

 # Book PDF creator

-This repository contains code to create a print-ready PDF and epub versions of a book written in a custom "markdown-esque" syntax.
+This repository contains code to create a print-ready PDF and epub versions of a book written in a custom markdownish syntax called _bookdown_.

-The core algorithm is a global line splitter algorithm (like Knuth-Plass but not really).
+The core algorithm is a global line splitter algorithm (a fairly heavily tweaked Knuth-Plass).
 There is also a GUI tool for testing its behaviour with different fonts, chapter widths et al.

 The code only works with latin text.
-This is because the point of the code is to create aesthetically pleasing results rather than "correct".
-The aesthetic requirements for languages that use totally different writing system like CJK, Arabic and Kannada are such that they would probably require their own custom algorithms.
+This is because the point of the code is to create aesthetically pleasing results rather than "correct" ones.
+The aesthetic requirements for languages that use a different writing system like CJK, Arabic and Kannada are such that they would probably require their own custom algorithms.
 This might even be the case for "latin-like" scripts like Greek.
 At the very least they would need to be written by a native speaker.

 Other limitations include: